-Next Best buys April 1st
+Next Best buys September 1st

 Persons may submit information for Places to Visit and the items under Current Events by clicking on the contact us in the main menu.